wopify/node-bankid/README.md

 __DO NOT USE IN PRODUCTION:__ Package is still in a very early stage.
 Only the Sign method works as of writing.

 A backend module for BankID API calls.
+Provides a convenient way of connecting your service to BankID via Node.

 Technical description of BankID can be found here https://www.bankid.com/assets/bankid/rp/bankid-relying-party-guidelines-v2.10.pdf